-High Street Kensington (Circle and District Lines).
+- High Street Kensington station (Circle and District Lines).
 Turn left from the tube station and then left down Wright's Lane and continue on to Marloes Road.
 The hospital is on the left hand side just before Cromwell Road.

 LCP Parking, Marriott Hotel, 147 Cromwell Road, London, SW5 OTU

 Copthorne Tara Hotel, Scarsdale Place, Marloes Road, London, W8 5SR

 There are parking meters on Marloes Road, London W8 6LA and Lexham Gardens which runs directly behind the hospital and where you can park for up to four hours.

 Although we are not in the congestion zone, you may have to cross the London congestion charging zone to reach the hospital.
 For more information about congestion charges:

 See congestion charge information on the TfL website

 Visitors gain access to wards using electronic visitor passes which are programmed to last for a certain amount of time.
 Please let your visitors know that they will need to report to Main Reception every time they visit to be given a daily visitor pass.